smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 #
 * EQ voice: set your format to 1 channel* and 24bit/48kHz
 * everyone has a different sound freq and women might need a bit different eq
-* use Equalizer APO or something
+* use Equalizer APO or something (Equalizer APO needs Signal Enhancements(enable audio enhancements) to function)
 * best universal from flat response eq: (i use VSTPlugins\ReaPlugs\reaeq-standalone.dll)
 * 1(change to Band)  125.0/ 2.5/0.70 (Hz/dB/oct)
 * 2(band)            500.0/-2.5/0.70 (Hz/dB/oct)